 Pinpointing exactly what causes these bouts of extreme sweating continues to prove challenging for researchers, but there is possibly a hereditary connection.
-And although for many, hyperhidrosis first manifests itself during childhood or adolescence, it can occur at any age.
+Typically hyperhidrosis manifests itself during childhood or adolescence, but it can occur at any age.

 When it comes to managing your sweaty feet, you need to formulate a solid game plan.
 Start by following the American Academy of Dermatology’s advice to keep a journal of how and when sweating episodes occur.
 This will help you identify triggers such as certain foods or situations that should be avoided.

 Addressing plantar hyperhidrosis also involves going the extra mile when it comes to hygiene.
 Be sure to wash your feet daily, twice if necessary.